My Peace Love Life

 May 2012

 *Disclosure; This blog is a personal blog written by me.
-This blog accepts forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
+This blog accepts forms of paid advertising and sponsorship.
 The compensation received may influence the advertising content, topics or posts made in this blog.
 That content, advertising space or post will be clearly identified as paid or sponsored content.
-The owner of this blog is compensated to provide opinion on products, services, websites and other topics.
-Even though the owner of this blog receives compensation for their posts or advertisements, they always give their honest opinions, findings, beliefs, or experiences on those topics or products.
-The views and opinions expressed on this blog are purely the bloggers’ own.*
+Even though I receive compensation for some posts or advertisements, I will always give my honest opinions, findings, or experiences on those topics or products.
+The views and opinions expressed on this blog are purely my own.*

 Picture